 Optional Practical Training (OPT)

-F-1 students are eligible for Optional Practical Training (OPT) if they have maintained full-time student status for at least nine months.
+F-1 students are eligible for Optional Practical Training (OPT) if they have maintained full-time student status for at least one academic year.

 Students can apply for OPT: